vic-ma/howtodismantle.github.io/_posts/2025-10-10-May-the-Popup-Be-With-You-Remote-Alerts-on-Peakboard.md

 ---
 In a previous article, we discussed how to use the Peakboard Hub API to [send a notification to a Peakboard Box](/Cracking-the-code-Part-II-Calling-functions-remotely.html).
 And it's especially cool when the Peakboard Box (or BYOD instance) is not directly reachable from the caller, or when the IP address is unknown.
 It works even with remote Boxes, so long as they are connected to Peakboard Hub Online.

-But what if we are operating in a single facility, and the Box can be accessed directly.
-In that case, no hub in between is necessary—we can just send our notification directly from the caller to the box without any relay.
-How to do that we will discuss in today's article.
+But what if we are operating in a single facility, and we can access the Box directly?
+In that case, we don't need to use the Hub API at all---we can just send our notification directly to the Box.
+And in today's article, we'll explain how to do this.

 ## The Peakboard application

-For our example we need a simple Peakboard application.
-It contains a big text box for the message and a button to let the user confirm the notification.
+First, we build a simple Peakboard application to use for our example.
+The app has a large text box which displays any notifications.
+It also has a button, which the user can tap, to confirm the notification.
 Both elements are hidden by default, so confirming a message is nothing else than setting the text box and the button back to hidden.

 ![image](/assets/2025-10-10/010.png)